 Lower Elementary students designed their own unique Rangoli artwork

 Inspired by their ‘Around the World’ project, the students in our Lower Elementary classes worked on designing their own Rangoli art pieces.
 Rangoli is an Indian art style created using colored sand/powder, colored rice, dry powder and flower petals in patterns on the floor/ground.
 Rangoli are found at the entrances of homes and/or family rooms and are believed to bring good luck.
 After researching videos on technique and practicing on their own individual Rangoli pieces, students exercised their preciseness and attention to detail to make a beautiful class Rangoli piece!

 Upper Elementary students found their inspiration through the work of Timea Papp

 Our Upper Elementary students studied artist Timea Papp.
 Timea Papp uses natural elements such as rocks and minerals to create her artwork – a perfect artist to tie into their project study on Rocks & Gems!
 She looks at the form and shape of each rock to contribute to her design.

-Students imitated her process by researching a variety of rock art to figure out what it was that would inspire in each of them.
-Students printed off designs they found interesting and began to draw a variety of different designs on sheets of paper.
-After students found their rocks and drafted how they wanted their art piece to look they began transferring and arranging the rocks onto a canvas and solidifying them in place with a hot glue gun.
+Students imitated her process by researching a variety of rock art.
+This allowed each of them to get inspired.
+They printed off the designs they found interesting and began to trace a variety of different designs on sheets of paper.
+After students found their rocks and drafted how they wanted their art piece to look, they began transferring and arranging the rocks onto a canvas and solidifying them in place with a hot glue gun.
 Not only were students able to create their own individual rock art canvas but they also designed an intricate rock art piece as a class!

-We want to give a special thank you to the amazing parents of 9th Bridge as well as our generous sponsors and auction contributors for their generous donations and sponsorships.
-Hope to see you for next year’s Art Auction!
+Special thank you to the amazing parents of 9th Bridge as well as our sponsors and auction contributors for their generous donations and sponsorships.